 15. Ruth K. Jacobs Memorial Scholarship

-Funded by the founder of Choristers Guild, the Ruth K. Jacobs Memorial Scholarship delivers merit-based, renewable $1,500 awards to full-time college students pursuing vocations in Church music ministry.
-Qualified candidates must register for 12+ credits at accredited U.S. institutions, attain at least junior standing, major in music with a choral emphasis, and exhibit musical talent for Church service.
+The Ruth K. Jacobs Memorial Scholarship is funded by the founder of Choristers Guild.
+The scholarship delivers merit based, renewable $1,500 awards to full-time college students pursuing vocations in Church music ministry.
+Qualified candidates must register for 12+ credits at accredited U.S. institutions.
+They must attain at least junior standing.
+They must major in music with a choral emphasis.
+And they must exhibit musical talent for Church service.
 Electronic applications must include references from an ordained minister and music professor.

 Contact